OriginQ/VQNET2.0-tutorial-en/source/rst/vqc.rst

 VQC_HardwareEfficientAnsatz
 -----------------------------------------

-.. py:class:: pyvqnet.qnn.vqc.VQC_HardwareEfficientAnsatz(n_qubits,single_rot_gate_list,entangle_gate="CNOT",entangle_rules='linear',depth=1)
+.. py:class:: pyvqnet.qnn.vqc.VQC_HardwareEfficientAnsatz(n_qubits,single_rot_gate_list,entangle_gate="CNOT",entangle_rules='linear',depth=1,initial=None,dtype=None)

     The implementation of Hardware Efficient Ansatz introduced in the paper:`Hardware-efficient Variational Quantum Eigensolver for Small Molecules <https://arxiv.org/pdf/1704.05018.pdf>`__.

-    :param n_qubits: number of qubits.
+    :param n_qubits: Number of qubits.
-    :param single_rot_gate_list: A single-qubit turnstile list consists of one or more turnstiles that act on each qubit.
-Rx, Ry, Rz are currently supported.
+    :param single_rot_gate_list: A single qubit rotation gate list is constructed by one or several rotation gate that act on every qubit.Currently support Rx, Ry, Rz.
-    :param entangle_gate: Nonparametric entanglement gates.
-Support CNOT, CZ.
-Default: CNOT.
+    :param entangle_gate: The non parameterized entanglement gate.CNOT,CZ is supported.default:CNOT.
-    :param entangle_rules: How to use entanglement gates in circuits. ``linear`` means that the entanglement gate will act on every adjacent qubit.
-        ``all`` means that the entanglement gate will act on any two qbuits.
-Default: ``linear``.
+    :param entangle_rules: How entanglement gate is used in the circuit. 'linear' means the entanglement gate will be act on every neighboring qubits. 'all' means the entanglment gate will be act on any two qbuits.
+Default:linear.
-    :param depth: Ansatz depth, default: 1.
+    :param depth: The depth of ansatz, default:1.
+    :param initial: initial one same value for paramaters,default:None,this module will initialize parameters randomly.
+    :param dtype: data dtype of parameters.
-    :return: A VQC_HardwareEfficientAnsatz instance.
+    :return: a VQC_HardwareEfficientAnsatz instance.

     Example::